 I’ve gone to great efforts to get people I care about to see the truth about the incredibly unhealthy food they are eating.
 Lately, I’ve been trying to convince a close relative that Trump is leading her, and all his supporters, off a Covid-19 cliff.
-No matter how much effort I put into carefully selecting my words in email messages I’ve sent, I cannot get her to see the truth about Trump (article).
-I give you more on my decision to use written communication later.
+No matter how much effort I put into carefully selecting my words in the email messages I’ve sent, I cannot get her to see the truth about Trump (article).
+I give you more about my decision to use written communication later.

 It is easy to see why though.
-She has told me that she only listens to Trump, believes he is not responsible for the dire Covid-19 situation in the United States, and agrees with most of his decisions.
+She has told me that she only listens to Trump, believes he is not responsible for the dire Covid-19 situation in the United States and agrees with most of his decisions.
 Her choice to do these things is pure self-imposed ignorance and stupidity.

 If a person only listens to Trump, his gutless enablers, and Fox News, as most harden Trump supporters reportedly do, they will never, ever know the truth about Trump, Covid-19, or anything else.

-Trump is a master manipulator, con, liar, cheater, blamer to the likes of which the world hasn’t seen since Hitler.
+Trump is a master manipulator, con, liar, cheater, and blamer to the likes of which the world hasn’t seen since Hitler.
 How does he do it?
 Repeat, repeat, blame, lie, repeat, repeat, blame, lie, repeat, repeat.
 Just exactly like Hitler did.
 And like other present-day dictators do as well.